 Transplanting

-Plant seedlings that may receive direct sunshine since tomatoes require around 8 hours of sunlight per day.
+Plant seedlings may receive direct sunshine since tomatoes require around 8 hours of sunlight per day.

 Less than 50°F (10°C) is too cold for plants to flourish.